 East Rim Trail

-East Rim's first 2.5 mile loop opened to the public in the spring 2016.
-Currently under construction is another trail loop.
+The East Rim Trail’s first 2.5-mile loop opened to the public in the spring 2016.
+Currently, another trail loop is under construction (“Phase 2”).
 When completed in the spring of 2018, mountain bikers and hikers to have nearly 10 new miles to explore.
 If you are planning to ride the trail, always check the status of the East Rim Trail before heading out at twitter.com/CVNPmtb, as riding on wet trails can seriously damage the trail tread.
-Up-to-date trail status can be found .

 February 24, 2017

 The 4.5-mile outer loop of East Rim Phase 2 (north of I-80) remains under construction.
 The weather has been good the past few months, allowing park trail crews and volunteers to complete a “rough cut” of the outer loop and install most of the trail tread.